Joiry/HSL_Carp/peakcalling_and_multi.md

       --broad --outdir faire_${base}_out
 ~~~

+The script can be used one at a time, but is also structed to be loop friendly:

+*(note, you could turn the for loop into int's own script, which then calls the macs2 script.
+Scripts calling other scripts is a common thing to do)*

 ~~~
 $ for bamfile in $(ls -1 *bam); do sbatch -J $bamfile s_macs2_single.sh $bamfile; done
 $ squeue -u tristand